 For obvious reasons, this year has been more about pressing pause than pressing play.
-And the list of things for which we’ve pressed pause feels long, including air travel, crowded spaces, shared river shuttles, and time with friends.
+And the list of things we’ve paused feels long, including air travel, crowded spaces, shared river shuttles, and time with friends.
 The main positive so far is that we’ve spent more time outside hiking, biking, and paddling.
 We’ve gotten into better shape, sure, but the isolation due to the pandemic has been profound.

 Of course, the long haul of the pandemic requires more resilience than the short burst of a stuck food bag or a flat tire.
 But long hauls are made up of a series of short bursts, and one’s vantage point can make a huge difference.
-Just the thought of a change in view gives me a lift…and right now, my home office can be anywhere that has good internet.
-With that in mind, I love the idea of glancing up from a Zoom call and seeing the mountains, maybe watching deer out the window, or spending lunchtime on a trail.
+Just the thought of changing my view gives me a lift…and that brought the realization that my home office right now can be anywhere that has good internet.
+I loved the idea of glancing up from a Zoom call and seeing the mountains, maybe watching deer out the window, or spending lunch hour on a trail.

 We biked almost every day, hiked on the weekends, and spent our time (between virtual meetings) looking out at mountains and creeks–just like we’d hoped.
 We took a few vacation days along the way, too, and we mixed in hikes on several sections of the AT, visited the Pond Mountain Game Lands in North Carolina, hiked Devil’s Bathtub in the Jefferson National Forest, and visited the Nature Conservancy’s Bottom Creek Preserve.
 We also took bike rides on the New River Rail Trail and the Virginia Creeper Rail Trail.
 The Creeper is beautiful any time of year, but the fall colors push it to a whole new level.